 Unfortunately, hiring a personal injury firm does not speed up the process of your truck accident claim.
 Once the insurance company is aware that you have hired an attorney, their tactics will change.
 They will drag their feet hoping you will become frustrated.
-The reason they do this is because they know that you’re likely to receive more money for your claim by hiring a lawyer.
+The reason they do this is that they know that you’re likely to receive more money for your claim by hiring a lawyer.

 Once you hire an attorney, the amount of time it takes to settle your injury claim will depend on the following factors: